cramppet/sancrawler2/README.md

 ## How to build

 - First, [install golang](https://golang.org/doc/install)
-- Then, just do a `make` from the sancrawler2 directory
+- Then, just do a `go build` from the sancrawler2 directory

 ## How to use